Phrase layers

 3.5 Preposition phrases

-A preposition phrase can be created with (3.38) by calling preposition_phrase_layer of (3.39) to create list content (PL) to place under a PP labelled structure, possibly with a label extension as role/function/indexing information.
-There is an Ext parameter to provide any tag label extension, and a Type parameter for type information:
+The first rule of (3.41) builds a preposition phrase by calling preposition_phrase_layer of (3.42) to create list content (PL) to place under a PP labelled structure, possibly with a label extension as role/function/indexing information.
+There is an Ext parameter to provide any tag label extension and a Type parameter for type information:

 preposition_phrase(Ext,Type,L,L0) -->